arithmetric/aws-lambda-ses-forwarder/README.md

     ]
  }
  ```

-7. Create a rule for handling email forwarding functionality.

- - On the Recipients configuration page, add any email addresses from which you
- want to forward email.

- - On the Actions configuration page, add an S3 action first and then an Lambda
- action.

- - For the S3 action: Create or choose an existing S3 bucket.
-Optionally, add an
- object key prefix.
-Leave Encrypt Message unchecked and SNS Topic set to [none].

- - For the Lambda action: Choose the SesForwarder Lambda function.
-Leave
- Invocation Type set to Event and SNS Topic set to [none].

- - Finish by naming the rule, ensuring it's enabled and that spam and virus
- checking are used.

- - If you are asked for SES to attempt to add permissions to access
- lambda:InvokeFunction, agree to it.

 8. Optionally set the S3 lifecycle for this bucket to delete/expire objects
 after a few days to clean up the saved emails.